A comprehensive program for colleges to improve access and completion

 • Operations– SeeMore provides free professional development for staff at both the college and entities in the community to become Certified CSM Coaches, as well as follow-on coaching tools and support.
 Finally, as needed, CSM can be integrated with most college Learning Management Systems.

-Dual/concurrent enrollment is one of the most successful college access and completion strategies, and allows high school students to gain college credit and a sense of membership in college.
+Dual credit is one of the most successful college access and completion strategies, and allows high school students to gain college credit and a sense of membership in college.
+However, dual credit has a number of issues that are addressed by CSM:

 OpenDoor Learning allows community programs to gain their students college math credit.
 Students can take CSM in support of their own goals (high school equivalency, workforce training, etc) while simultaneously building the confidence, skills, and credit to transfer seamlessly into college programs.